beyondthefarewell/beyondthefarewell.github.io/index.md

 - Wallet password or phrase.
 - Recovery phrase: a set of words, may be 12 or more.

-Make backups!
+**Make backups !**

 Note the digital asset value may or may not be potentially significant:
-For example the approximate minimum price for a whole Bitcoin in Nov.
+For example using the [Bitcoin long term power law](https://charts.bitbo.io/long-term-power-law/) as a guide the approximate minimum price for a whole Bitcoin in Nov.
 2022, was US$15,500 (~£14,000).
 In 2028 that minimum is expected to be US$100,000 and between 2028 and 2037 reach $1,000,000, a significant increase.
-(**Ref.** the Bitcoin long term power law https://charts.bitbo.io/long-term-power-law/)

 ### Family History